wonas2dosgwr3/measurevaluenotmoney/README.md

 ***Real stimulus is the whole idea of a money economy,*** it's great advantage over the primitive condition of financial complexity (barter economy), ***MEASURING VALUE, NOT THE HOAX (FINANCIAL COMPLEXITY) OF MEASURING A STANDARD OF MEASUREMENT.***

+> Life, liberty, and the pursuit of happiness means no access to standards of measurement?